-Pursuant to the Manager Equity Incentive Plan and the Equity Incentive Plan, we can award up to 277,500 shares of common stock to our directors, officers, advisors, consultants and other personnel and to our Manager.
-As of March 31, 2017, 131,842 shares of common stock were available to be awarded under the equity incentive plans.
+Pursuant to the Manager Equity Incentive Plan and the Equity Incentive Plan, we can award up to 277,500 shares of common stock in the form of restricted stock, stock options, restricted stock units or other types of awards to our directors, officers, advisors, consultants and other personnel and to our Manager.
+As of June 30, 2017, 128,514 shares of common stock were available to be awarded under the equity incentive plans.
 Awards under the equity incentive plans are forfeitable until they become vested.
 An award will become vested only if the vesting conditions set forth in the applicable award agreement (as determined by the compensation committee) are satisfied.
 The vesting conditions may include performance of services for a specified period, achievement of performance goals, or a combination of both.
 The compensation committee also has the authority to provide for accelerated vesting of an award upon the occurrence of certain events in its discretion.

-As of March 31, 2017, we have granted an aggregate of 45,408 shares of restricted common stock to our independent directors and 100,250 shares of restricted common stock to our Manager under our equity incentive plans.
-As of March 31, 2017, 80,247 and 45,408 shares of restricted common stock granted to our Manager and independent directors, respectively, have vested.
+As of June 30, 2017, we have granted an aggregate of 48,736 shares of restricted common stock to our independent directors and 100,250 shares of restricted common stock to our Manager under our equity incentive plans.
+As of June 30, 2017, 48,736 and 80,247 shares of restricted common stock granted to our independent directors and Manager, respectively, have vested.

 On July 1, 2014, we granted 60,000 restricted stock units to our Manager that represent the right to receive an equivalent number of shares of our common stock to be issued if and when such units vest.
 Annual vesting of approximately 20,000 units occurred or will occur on each of July 1, 2015, July 1, 2016, and July 1, 2017.
 The units do not entitle the participant the rights of a holder of the Company's common stock, such as dividend and voting rights, until shares are issued in settlement of the vested units.
 The vesting of such units is subject to the continuation of the management agreement.
 If the management agreement terminates, all unvested units then held by our Manager or its transferee shall be immediately cancelled and forfeited without consideration.
-On each of July 1, 2015 and July 1, 2016, approximately 20,000 restricted stock units vested, and as of March 31, 2017, approximately 20,000 units remained unvested.
+On each of July 1, 2015 and July 1, 2016, approximately 20,000 restricted stock units vested, and as of June 30, 2017, approximately 20,000 units remained unvested.